sudara/pamplejuce/README.md

 ## About This Repository

-This repository is meant as an example of 2020 best practices, staying current with all dependencies.
+This repository is meant as an example of 2020 best practices for a JUCE app.

+Currently it supports:

 1. C++20
 2. JUCE 6.x as a submodule, tracking the devlop branch